mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 However, note that:

 - This is set for the main script only.
-- Any component can iveride the project/experiment name in `wandb.init()`.
+- Any component can override the project/experiment name in `wandb.init()`.

 ### 2.10 MLflow and Hydra: Exercise 3, Parametrized Pipeline